eva-ics/evapanel/README.md

 * configure either graphical or console auto-login (recommended)

-* in case of console auto-login, put the following into user's home directory:
+* in case of console auto-login, put the following into the user's home
+  directory:

 append to **~/.profile**